• Free shipping on all orders

 What Is the Normal Water Intake for Puppies?

 Before addressing the concern of excessive water intake, it’s essential to establish what is considered normal for a puppy.
-The amount of water a puppy needs can vary greatly depending on factors such as their diet, age, activity level, and the weather.
-On average, a healthy puppy should consume approximately 1/2 to 1 ounce of water per pound of body weight per day (or 20 to 70 ml of water per kilogram of body weight per day).
-For example, a 10-pound puppy would require 5 to 10 ounces of water daily.
-Any water intake over 3 oz per 2 pounds of body weight per day (100 ml per kilogram per day) is generally considered excessive thirst and is technically called polydipsia.
+The amount of water a puppy needs can vary greatly depending on their diet, age, activity level, and the weather.
+On average, a healthy puppy should consume approximately 1/2 to 1 ounce of water per pound of body weight per day (or 20 to 70 ml of water per kilogram).

 golden retriever puppy drinking water

-Image Credit: kathleen collins, Shutterstock
+Image By: kathleen collins, Shutterstock

 Organ and Kidney Development in Puppies

 Puppies’ organs, including their kidneys, are still developing during their early months.
 As a result, they may have an increased thirst compared to adult dogs.
-During puppyhood, their kidneys cannot properly concentrate urine which leads to the increased frequency of urination until around 11 to 16 weeks of age.
+During puppyhood, their kidneys cannot properly concentrate urine, which leads to the increased frequency of urination until around 11 to 16 weeks of age.

+As their bodies grow, they also require water to support their organs’ development and proper functioning.
 Because of this, it may be difficult to keep your puppies properly hydrated.
-It is crucial to provide access to fresh, clean water at all times to ensure their hydration needs are met.
+It is crucial to ensure they have access to fresh, clean water at all times.

 Is Excessive Drinking a Sign of an Underlying Issue?